LAMBS-Nopryl/LMF.VR/README.md

-# LMF_Revised
+# LAMBS Mission Framework
 ## Description
-This revise of the LMF Framework is intended to bring old code up to date, address previously unresolved issues, and add functionality all while making sure it stays simple and easy to understand for end users.
+This revision of LMF is intended to bring old code up to date, address previously unresolved issues, and add functionality all while making sure it stays simple and easy to understand for end users.
+It will not however be directly compatible with older LMF missions.

 ## Requirements:
 In order to use this Framework, you need to run these mods alongside it: